7 Expert Tips for the Common App Essay

 1. Don't Mistake a Rare Topic for an Effective Topic

-Many students assume their Common App essay must revolve around a unique topic that no other applicant has ever written about — but this is purely a myth.
+Many students assume their Common App essay must revolve around a unique topic that no other applicant has ever written about, but this is a myth.

 "Overuse of a topic doesn't make it a bad topic," Whitney Soule told U.S. News & World Report.
 Soule currently serves as Bowdoin College's dean of admissions and student aid.

-And she isn't alone in her thinking.
-"It's not just about the topic, but why it's important to you and how you can showcase who you are as a student and an individual through that topic," echoes Jennifer Gayles, director of admissions at Sarah Lawrence College.
+"It's not just about the topic," echoes Jennifer Gayles, director of admissions at Sarah Lawrence College, "but why it's important to you and how you can showcase who you are as a student and an individual through that topic."

-To identify potential essay topics, Benedict proposes asking yourself a series of thought-provoking questions, like whether you experienced a turning point in your life or whether you hold a deep passion for a particular subject or idea.
+To identify potential essay topics, Benedict proposes asking yourself a series of questions.
+Have you experienced a turning point in your life?
+Are you deeply passionate about a particular subject?

-Ultimately, your essay's focus must be meaningful to you; it should also excite and inspire you and those who read it.
+Ultimately, your essay should excite and inspire you, as well as those who read it.
 "If an essay topic makes your heart beat fast, that's a good sign," said Benedict.

 2. Pick the Best Essay Prompt for You